by

 Reader Cole Griesemer suggests, "This

-is a consequence of the bearing adjusting mechanism (the parts above
+and is a consequence of the bearing adjusting mechanism (the parts

-the frame's head tube) not being sufficiently greased (often not greased
+above the frame's head tube) not being sufficiently greased (often

 apart the headset and apply grease liberally to all surfaces.
 Reassemble